England Itinerary

 Day 5: More Portsmouth, then Salisbury (sleep in Salisbury)

-Day 6: Stonehenge (early), drive to Dartmoor National Park (sleep in Dartmoor)
+Day 6: Stonehenge (early), then Dartmoor National Park (sleep in Dartmoor)

 Day 7: Dartmoor National Park (sleep in Dartmoor)